 These are areas in the city where cold callers are discouraged from calling.
 The scheme is designed to reduce the number of incidents of distraction burglary and rogue trading.

-Rogue traders are people who tell householders that work needs doing and then charge really high prices, sell poor quality items at high prices or pressure sell.
+Rogue traders tell householders that work needs doing, carrying out shoddy work at extortionate prices, or pressure sell poor quality items at inflated prices.

 The zones are not designed to stop: